 A database can be the most important component of a successful service and there’s little room for error.
 If the prospects of maintaining a database yourself sound overwhelming, you might want to let someone else worry about the technical details.
 When that’s the case, you should look into database-as-a-service (DBaaS) providers.

-In this fourth edition in our series of hosting databases in the cloud, we’ll be diving into the details of a database-as-a-service model.
+In this fourth edition of our series of hosting databases in the cloud, we’ll be diving into the details of a database-as-a-service model.
 As mentioned, this post is part of a larger story, you can find insights into the benefits of hosting a database in the cloud, cloud-native databases, and database management systems in the previous posts.

 The simplicity of DBaaS